Representing systems of reproducing kernels in spaces of analytic functions: Introduction and main results

 A system $\{x_n\}_{n\ge 1}$ in a separable infinite-dimensional Banach space $X$ is said to be a {\it representing system for $X$} if, for every element $x\in X$, there exists a sequence of complex numbers $\{c_n\}_{n\ge 1}$ such that

 where the series converges in the norm of $X$.
-In contrast to a (probably better known) notion of a Schauder basis we do not require that the coefficients in this representation be unique.
+In contrast to the (probably better known) notion of the Schauder basis we do not require that the coefficients in this representation are unique.

 Representing systems were much studied both in the general functional analysis context and for some specific systems in functional spaces.
 E.g., there exists a vast literature dealing with representing systems of exponentials in various Frech\'et spaces of analytic functions (see surveys \cite{is, kor}).
 However, it seems that representing systems of reproducing kernels in classical spaces of analytic functions in the disk did not attract much attention until recently.